-- 1. The student discloses the type of disability, the related limitations, and the current impact of the disability to the Director of Student Wellness and completes required forms.
+- 1. The student discloses the type of disability, the related limitations, and the current impact of the disability to the Student Wellness office and completes required forms.
 Accommodations should be requested at least two weeks in advance to allow time for implementation.
 For this same reason, accommodations for the current semester that are requested within two weeks of the last day of instruction will be denied. - 2.
 The student provides proof of the disability from a physician, mental health professional or other appropriate specialist stating the nature of the disability and recommendations for needed accommodations.
 The documentation must reflect the current impact of the disability.
-HCC's staff is not able to diagnose disabilities.
+HCC's staff are not able to diagnose disabilities.
 The documentation accepted at HCC may not suffice for universities or professional, certification, or licensure exams. - 3.
-The student engages in an interview with the Director of Student Wellness. - 4.
-The Director of Student Wellness documents the reasonable accommodations that will be provided as determined from the interview and appropriate documentation.
-All of the information is collected by the Director of Student Wellness and filed with a copy of the mutually agreed upon accommodations. - 5.
-The Director of Student Wellness sends the accommodation form to the instructor.
+The student engages in an interview with Student Wellness staff. - 4.
+Student Wellness staff documents the reasonable accommodations that will be provided as determined from the interview and appropriate documentation.
+All of the information is collected by the Student Wellness office and filed with a copy of the mutually agreed upon accommodations. - 5.
+The Student Wellness office sends the accommodation form to the instructor.
 The instructor and student complete the accommodation agreement within two weeks of receiving the accommodation form.

-6. The student reviews the accommodations with the Director of Student Wellness prior to or at the beginning of each semester during which the student wishes to receive accommodations.
+6. The student reviews the accommodations with Student Wellness staff prior to or at the beginning of each semester during which the student wishes to receive accommodations.